twstyled/twstyled/packages/core/README.md

 - No logic support to allow loops, conditionals, variables, state-based styling, and more
 - No built in theming support
 - No dedicated string support in React classes `<MyComponent tw="bg-blue-500" />`
+- No dedicate properties in React classes `<MyComponent bg-blue-500- >`
+- No styled-system-like shorthands `<MyComponent bg-="blue-500" >`
+- No IDE support typeahead and hover hints for tailwind properties
+- No easy pathway if coming from `styled-system`
 - Adding a CSS in JS solution like Emotion or Style-Components brings runtime bloat and poorer performance
 - Compile time CSS in JS solutions do not have simple inline support `<MyComponent css="line-height: 1.15;" /> and do not support Tailwind `<div tw="bg-blue-500" css="line-height: 1.15;" />`
 - Custom Tailwind CSS in JS solutions reimplement Tailwind CSS and so do not keep up to date with Tailwind CSS releases or all the standard plugins